The Ancient Western Classical Arts

 Jewelry

 The Minoan artists made jewelry elaborately using gold and copper.
 Beaded necklaces, bracelets, and hair ornaments are shown in some of the painted frescoes.
-By all accounts, the Minoan artist became quite adapt to using many kinds of metalwork.
+By all accounts, the Minoan artist became quite adapted to using many kinds of metalwork.

-Metal Work and vessels
+Metal Work and Vessels

 Famous Parthenon temple on the Acropolis in Athens Greece